isomerpages/ogp-buildforgood/_bfg-environment/Sign up as a Builder.md

 </li>
 </ul>
 <p>Winning teams will receive funding of up to S$100,000* and take part in
-a 2-month accelerator programme to further develop their solutions, and potentially launch them to real users!
+a 2-month accelerator programme to further develop their solutions, and launch them to real users!
 <br>
 <br>*Refer to <a href="/environment/accelerator-funding" rel="noopener noreferrer nofollow" target="_blank">accelerator &amp; funding</a> for
 more details</p>